secluso/secluso/HOW_TO.md

 The Privastead hub will now run and ask you for the username and password for each IP camera if not provided originally in the configuration file.
 After providing them, it will create a QR code containing a secret needed for pairing (camera_hub/camera_name_secret_qrcode.png).
 Each camera then waits to be paired with the app.

-The camera hub is designed so that it can be resumed if it stops either intentionally or due to an error/panic.
-Therefore, it is recommended to either use a service to run it (see the instructions for configuring a service for the server) or use a script to run it again when it terminates.

 ## Step 6: Building and installing the app